-If you’re a member of Sam’s Club, you might be interested in their new credit card, which comes with tiered rewards on popular everyday expenses.
+If you’re a member of Sam’s Club, you might be interested in the new Sam’s Club credit cards, which comes with tiered rewards on popular everyday expenses.

-The so-called “5-3-1 Credit Card Cash Back Program” offers healthly rewards to Sam’s Savings, Sam’s Business, and Sam’s Plus members in the U.S. and Puerto Rico.
+The so-called “5-3-1 Credit Card Cash Back Program” offers healthy rewards value to Sam’s Savings, Sam’s Business, and Sam’s Plus members in the U.S. and Puerto Rico.

-For the record, it’s a MasterCard issued by GE Capital Retail Bank, which may or may not replace their current Discover-branded credit card that only offers 2% cash back.
+For the record, it’s a MasterCard issued by Synchrony Bank, which may or may not replace their current Discover-branded credit card that only offers 2% cash back.

 The rewards categories on the Sam’s Club MasterCard break down like this: